-In Song of a Bird, Jimmy Grima portrays the Maltese microcosm of nature enthusiasts who,, can sing and call like the birds who fly over the island.
+In Song of a Bird, I portray the Maltese microcosm of nature enthusiasts who,, can sing and call like the birds who fly over the island.

-Navigating through a web of childhood recollections, video documents of his father, interviews, recordings and drawings, he unravels a spirit rooted deep in the Maltese cultural and natural landscape.
+Navigating through a web of childhood recollections, video documents of my father, interviews, recordings and drawings, he unravels a spirit rooted deep in the Maltese cultural and natural landscape.